edelgrace/edelgrace.me/content/blog/2016-02-24-blogilates-beginners-workout-calendar-2-0-day-8.md

 ### Day 8: Total Body

 After my "rest day" I've been missing Cassey a little.
 It's hard to believe that it's already the second week!
-It doesn't feel like it's been that long&#8230;
+It doesn't feel like it's been that long...

 ### Video 1: Indoor Cardio Workout